 What is a Mouth Swab Drug Test?

-Many employers require drug testing from job applicants or employees, and there are different forms of drug testing available for this purpose.
+When you are applying for jobs, you may be concerned about being tested for drug or alcohol use.
+Employers in some industries are legally required to drug test certain job applicants and employees.
+Many other employers require drug testing from applicants or employees, and there are different forms of drug testing available for this purpose.
 There are breath alcohol tests, blood tests for drugs and alcohol, urine drug and alcohol tests, and even hair drug tests.

 One common type is a mouth swab drug test.
 Read on for more information on what a mouth swab drug test is, and how you can respond to your employer when asked to take this test.

 A mouth swab drug test, also known as a saliva test or oral fluids test, collects saliva from inside the person's mouth, whether it's a job applicant or an employee.